infozenfrance/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

   The public publications media are approved in the suggested default animations on the login page.

-Modify or delete a stream
+Modify or delete a feed
 *************************

-* Click on the title of a stream to modify it
+* Click on the title of a feed to modify it
-* To delete a stream, click on the button **Delete**
+* To delete a feed, click on the button **Delete**

 Task manager
 ------------